oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 `GET /company?expand=employees(top=10;skip=1;count=true;filter=lastName eq 'Jetson';orderby=firstName)`

-Expand options can be applied to all reference properties not otherwise specified using the `*`
+Expand options can be applied to all navigation properties not otherwise specified using the `*`

 ```rsdl
 service {